ManuBerea/MeAd-Medical-Web-Advisor/README.md

-# MeAd-Medical-Web-Advisor-
+# MeAd – Medical Web Advisor

+Repository for the WADe MeAd project developed by team M&G

-MeAd is an interactive web platform that helps high-school students learn about common medical conditions—such as allergies, food intolerance, obesity, and chronic diseases—through engaging multimedia content.
+MeAd an innovative multimedia experience that helps high-school students to learn more about specific medical conditions – common diseases, allergies, food intolerance, obesity, disorders, etc. – and how these conditions affect the human body + the population of a given geographical area (such as a town, country, continent) based on specific conditions: climate, industrial development, population density, cultural factors, etc.

+## Modules
+- `mead-conditions-service` – medical conditions microservice
+- `mead-geography-service` – geography & context indicators microservice
+- `mead-ai-service` – AI chatbot microservice
+- `mead-ui` – frontend React application